Deaths in Donegal - Sunday evening, June 6

 Joe Boyle Gerard, 57 Hill House, Loughanure

-The death has occurred of Ronald (Ron) Sennett Late of the Knather Road, Ballyshannon.
+The death has occurred of Ronald (Ron) Sennett Late of the Knather Road, Ballyshannon, Co.
+Donegal.

 Peacefully, in the loving care of the staff of Sligo University Hospital.

-Reposing at Gilmartin’s Funeral Home, Kinlough, on Wednesday, June 9 from 9am with removal at 10.15am to arrive at St. Patrick’s Church, Ballyshannon, for funeral service at 11am.
+Reposing at Gilmartin’s Funeral Home, Kinlough, on Wednesday 9th June from 9am with removal at 10.15am to arrive at St. Patrick’s Church, Ballyshannon, for Funeral Service at 11am.
 The funeral cortège will travel passed his late residence on Knather Road, before proceeding for a service of interment in the Abbey Assaroe Cemetery.
 The Funeral Service can be viewed live on Wednesday at churchservices.tv/stpatricksballyshannon

 Those wishing to offer their condolences can do so through Patrick McKenna Funeral Directors, Ballyshannon on 087 2485819.